Please call 800-633-7377 for a personal consultation between 8:30 a.m. and 5 p.m. Monday through Friday.

-Dr. Richard, Adjunct Professor of Materia Medica, Canadian College of Naturopathic Medicine, has been in private practice in Dundas, Ontario, Canada since 1991and now comes to Beaumont to see patients.
+Dr. Saunders, Adjunct Professor of Materia Medica, Canadian College of Naturopathic Medicine, has been in private practice in Dundas, Ontario, Canada since 1991and now comes to Beaumont to see patients.
 His earned a Ph.D. in plant ecology from Duke University, was on the faculty at Clemson University, and tenured at Washington State University.
 He earned his ND from the College of Naturopathic Medicine, and did additional training and residency at National College of Naturopathic Medicine, Portland, Oregon, earned a second ND, served as their interim Research Director, and initiated their Institutional Review Board.

 He earned a Diplomate from the Homeopathic Academy of Naturopathic Physicians (DHANP) and Certified Classical Homeopath (CCH) from the American Council on Homeopathic Certification in 1993.
 He completed chelation board examinations from the International College of Integrated Medicine in 1998.
 As Editor, The Canadian Journal of Herbalism, 2000-2002, he instituted peer-review.
 He does grant reviews for the NIH, NCCAM.
 He has honored as Ontario Naturopathic Doctor of the Year in 1994 and 2002.
 In 1999 he was a member of the Transition Team that established the Office of Natural Health Products, Health Canada, served on its Expert Advisory Committee to 2006, and served as an expert on various subcommittees.
 He has co-authored three books, served as an expert legal witness, conducted clinical research, published numerous papers, and lectured frequently on naturopathic medicine.